- Assistive Technologies in Special Education*

 EDL 512: Organizational Theory and Change

 This course is designed to study organizational principles and organizational systems, theories and processes affecting leadership, and management of planned change.
 It will also focus on the roles and responsibilities of school leaders as they address a set of beguiling challenges that schools face today and are likely to face for the foreseeable futures.
 The main goal is to expand students’ perspectives on these organizational and curricular challenges, and thereby to assist them as potential leaders in forming enlightened approaches to address them.
-The course prepares students to assume responsibility for school administration with appropriate communication, management, supervision, respect and value of human diversity.
+This Educational Technology Masters Degree course prepares students to assume responsibility for school administration with appropriate communication, management, supervision, respect and value of human diversity.

 EDU 515: Executive Leadership and Decision Making